-Since May 2016, AWB has offered trauma-healing treatments in Greece where over 60,000 people from Syria, Afghanistan, Iraq and other Middle Eastern countries live in 50 refugee camps.
+Since May 2016, AWB has offered trauma-healing treatments in Greece where tens of thousands of people from Syria, Afghanistan, Iraq and other Middle Eastern countries live in refugee camps.
 Many refugees experience significant trauma from war, displacement, dangerous migration, and loss of friends and family.
 Immigrating to EU countries like Germany is not a possibility for them because they migrated to Greece after the border to the rest of Europe was closed in March 2016.
 They are stranded in Greece until they receive asylum there, or are likely to be deported back to the Middle East.
 Greece cannot provide an economic future for them (many Greeks have no work) and deportation can mean death.

 Moving forward, AWB intends to:

 - Create new refugee support clinics in the US.
-In 2019, we especially intent to build on our trauma-relief project at the Texas/Mexico border in Brownsville, TX, to treat migrants, asylum seekers and community first responders.
+We especially intend to build on our trauma-relief project at the border in Brownsville, TX and Tijuana, MX to treat migrants, asylum seekers and community first responders.

-- Continue direct service in the refugee camps we are currently working in and expand services to five more camps in mainland Greece.
+- Continue direct service in the refugee camps we are currently working in and expand services to other camps in mainland Greece.

 - Train more Greek acupuncturists to provide treatments.
 We are supporting them by offering training, transportation and supply stipends.

 - Train acupuncturists in European countries such as Germany, Sweden and the Netherlands who are working with over 1 million resettling refugees.

 “When I think of the service work that we do I realize how intimate it is.
 As I treated the children and their mothers seated on the floor of the tent with a platform floor, I felt energetically intertwined…so aware of the physicality of our treatments…treating the mothers with curious children pulling on my arms and knees to be able to see what I am doing.
 So much mutual love.